normanleeUI/predicting_e-resource-usage/docs/notes_and_to-do.md

 - This data does not include non-degree student enrollment

 # TO DO:
-## ORED research reports:
-~~delete XLSX monstrosities~~
-- ~~convert ored reports from thousands of dollars to dollars~~
-- ~~normalize unit names~~
-- ~~generate primary id's~~
-~~decide what to do about xlsx monstrosities~~

-## Research outputs:
-- standardize dates
-- create sums of number of research outputs by college, unit, and type
-    - make sure you don't double-count research outputs with the same organization listed twice

-- ~~Get extension documents?
-(Parent unit is allowed to be University of Idaho Extension.
-Then that just goes to cals)~~
-    - ~~decided i don't care enough at this preliminary stage~~
-- ~~roll-up data so that assets with multiple affiliations only take up one row, with each affiliation in its own cell (OpenRefine)~~
-~~- lots of assets have blanks for "asset published date" include most of the ETD's it looks like.
-Go back and get dates for these.~~
-- ~~go back and get COGS & Law publications~~
-- ~~find out why Law and COGS doesn't have any pubs~~
-    - ~~because I selected based on the parent of the organizational unit, rather than the unit itself.
-Law doesn't have any sub-units, so the parent was U of I. I deleted all assets with U of I affiliation.~~
-- ~~decide how to deal with assets with multiple unit affiliations.
-Do they count for both units?
-Or just one?
-If just one, how is that selected?~~
-    - ~~both~~
-- ~~normalize organization names~~

-## Enrollment:
-- ~~roll-up enrollment numbers into college (OpenRefine)
-- convert terms into fiscal years
-- get spring data and combine with fall data

-## Platform usage:
-- match platforms to subjects via tags on databases A-Z list
-- calculate usage per unique title

 ## Aggregation:
 - assign unique ID's based on fiscal year + college matches